GovTechSG/ship-hats-overview/pcloudy-cli.md

 --help	|Show the various options for the command and their respective descriptions --pcloudy-token, -P <TEXT>	|The SHIP-HATS subscription's project's pcloudy application token.
 --rid, -r <TEXT>	|The rid of the booked device to be released early

----

-## Automated Testing
-Please refer to [pCloudy CLI](https://confluence.ship.gov.sg/x/Foo4IQ) tool to get started with mobile automated testing.

-If you need technical assistance on connecting to pcloudy devices, please raise a service request [here](https://jira.ship.gov.sg/servicedesk/customer/portal/11/create/149).

-## Manual Testing
-### Prerequisites
-To access the [pCloudy web dashboard](https://hats.pcloudy.com), make sure you have the following:
-- SHIP VPN
-- Internet access and Firefox browser/ Firefox Developer Edition browser, preferably on a non-government issued laptop/ development laptop
-- The required proxy configuration will be provided during on-boarding.

-As the dashboard can only be accessed via the proxy:
-- We strongly recommend the use of Firefox browser as it is tied to browser-level settings.
-If Chrome is used, it will affect the system-level settings.
-- Please note that only pCloudy site will be accessible, all other Internet sites are blocked.
-Unauthorized access to other websites are being monitored and logged.

->**Notes:**
->- Applicable for users doing manual testing - the account password will expire every year.
->- The current video format provided is in FLV.
-The pCloudy team is working on making the default video format to be MP4.
->- The devices in pCloudy are not meant to be used to develop functional testing script.
-Please use emulators/simulators from Android Studio and Xcode for respective OS.
->- When installing an app on an iOS device the app has to be re-signed with the UDID of the device.
-If you are unable to do the automated resigning, then you can resign manually using the UDID.
-You can copy the UDID and paste it in your Apple Developer account to resign manually
->- Please raise a service ticket for us to dedicate a Linux elastic agent to your Bamboo plan.
-The  elastic agent dedicated would have pcloudy-cli and another required packages installed.
->- When developing your functional testing scripts with Robot Framework, please do note the versions of Python and the following packages:
-    >- Appium Server, v1.19
-    >- Python, v3.8.5 and above
-    >- Robot Framework, v3.2.2 OR pabot, v1.10.0

-### Usage of Pabot

-Pabot allows parallel execution of tests.
-However, there is a known issue where the path of the embedded screenshots in the log file does not align with the filepath of the screenshots taken when tests fail.
-They are stored under the `pabot_results/` folder instead.

-We strongly encouraged you to use Robot Framework i.e. `robot` command, where the screenshots are well embedded into the HTML report generated.